 Due to processing temperature concerns, fragrances are better suited to low-temperature materials such as olefins rather than higher temperature plastics such as nylon or PET.
 Fragrances are typically incorporated into masterbatches for later addition during extrusion or molding of the plastic part.

 In addition to olefins, scent additives are used in flexible PVC and thermoplastic elastomers.
 Among the key applications are plastic products that people or animals might put in their mouths, such as mouthpieces or dog toys.
 Plastics Color offers a masterbatch which incorporates scents.
 Popular scents include vanilla, bubble gum and spearmint.

 Scent additives are just another weapon in Plastics Color’s broad arsenal of products.
 The company delivers on more than 50 years of experience and works with a broad base of polymers and formulations to meet the needs of a wide range of applications.
-Let us know how we can satisfy your product needs.
-E-mail us at Info@PlasticsColor.com.
+Fill out the contact form at the bottom of the page to be connected with our solutions center today.